Cylinders (also known as “gas bottles”) should be handled only by trained personnel.

 Recommendations for outdoor cylinder storage include:

 - Storage areas should have a minimum of 25% of the perimeter open to the atmosphere.
 This open space can incorporate chain-link fence, lattice construction, open block, or similar materials for its full height and width.
+See NFPA 2 for specific guidance.

 - Cylinders stored outside should not be placed on the ground or on surfaces where water can accumulate.